-- 2. After applying identified mitigation, the effect is not significant; - 3.
-After applying identified mitigation, the effect is significant; or - The significance of the effect is uncertain.
-4.
+- 1. Without any mitigation, the effect is not significant; - 2.
+After applying identified mitigation, the effect is not significant; - 3.
+After applying identified mitigation, the effect is significant; or - 4.
+The significance of the effect is uncertain.

 In addressing conclusions (1) to (3), the standard is not certainty, but likelihood.
 The EA Report addresses the uncertainty of any adverse effect consistent with the precautionary principle.